igodwin/notifier/ARCHITECTURE.md

 3. Add configuration struct to `internal/config/`
 4. Register in factory during initialization
 5. Update protobuf and REST API types
-6. Add configuration example to `notifier.config`
+6. Add configuration example to `config.yaml`

 ### Adding a New Queue Implementation